Breathe Freely

 Who can assist in assessing silica dust exposure and how to keep workers safe?

-Occupational hygienists are the professionals who support businesses to assess and control exposure to silica dust and help keep workers safe from illness and disease.
-Occupational hygienists can monitor silica dust exposure and can support businesses with preventing and minimising exposure to silica dust at work.
+Occupational hygienists can help employers assess and control exposures to silica dust and help keep workers safe from disease.
+They can monitor silica dust exposure and can support employers with preventing exposure to silica dust.

 How can I find an occupational hygienist?